Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Abstract

 \section{Abstract}

-Self-supervised vision transformers can generate accurate localization maps of the objects in an image.
-However, since they decompose the scene into multiple maps containing various objects, and they do not rely on any explicit supervisory signal, they cannot distinguish between the object of interest from other objects, as required in weakly-supervised object localization (WSOL).
-To address this issue, we propose leveraging the multiple maps generated by the different transformer heads to acquire pseudo-labels for training a WSOL model.
-In particular, a new \textbf{Di}scriminative \textbf{P}roposals \textbf{S}ampling (DiPS) method is introduced that relies on a pretrained CNN classifier to identify discriminative regions.
+Drones are employed in a growing number of visual recognition applications.
+A recent development in cell tower inspection is drone-based asset surveillance, where the autonomous flight of a drone is guided by localizing objects of interest in successive aerial images.
+In this paper, we propose a method to train deep weakly-supervised object localization (WSOL) models based only on image-class labels to locate object with high confidence.
+To train our localizer, pseudo labels are efficiently harvested from a self-supervised vision transformers (SSTs).
+However, since SSTs decompose the scene into multiple maps containing various object parts, and do not rely on any explicit supervisory signal, they cannot distinguish between the object of interest and other objects, as required WSOL.
+To address this issue, we propose leveraging the multiple maps generated by the different transformer heads to acquire pseudo-labels for training a deep WSOL model.
+In particular, a new \textbf{Di}scriminative \textbf{P}roposals \textbf{S}ampling (DiPS) method is introduced that relies on a CNN classifier to identify discriminative regions.
 Then, foreground and background pixels are sampled from these regions in order to train a WSOL model for generating activation maps that can accurately localize objects belonging to a specific class.
-Empirical results\footnote{Our code is available: \href{https://github.com/shakeebmurtaza/dips}{https://github.com/shakeebmurtaza/dips}} on the challenging CUB, OpenImages, and ILSVRC benchmark datasets indicate that our proposed approach can outperform state-of-art methods over a wide range of threshold values.
-DiPS provides class activation maps with a better coverage of foreground object regions w.r.t. the background.
+Empirical results\footnote{Our code is available: \href{https://github.com/shakeebmurtaza/dips}{https://github.com/shakeebmurtaza/dips}} on the challenging TelDrone dataset indicate that our proposed approach can outperform state-of-art methods over a wide range of threshold values over produced maps.
+We also computed results on CUB dataset, showing that our method can be adapted for other tasks.